-$$SNR(25 \text{ °C}) = \frac{900}{38.7} = 23.3$$
+$$SNR(25 \ ^{\circ}C) = \frac{900}{38.7} = 23.3$$ (11)

-$$SNR(-20 \, ^{\circ}\text{C}) = \frac{900}{31.8} = 28.3$$
+$$SNR(-20 \,^{\circ}\text{C}) = \frac{900}{31.8} = 28.3$$

-In this example, the dark shot noise is a more significant contributor to the total noise for the $25~^{\circ}$ C sensor than for the $-25~^{\circ}$ C sensor.
+In this example, the dark shot noise is a more significant contributor to the total noise for the 25 °C sensor than for the -25 °C sensor.
 Depending on the application's noise budget, a cooled camera may be beneficial.

 Figure 2 shows plots of the different noise components, including dark shot noise at three sensor temperatures, as a function of exposure time for three photon fluxes.
 The plots show that dark shot noise is not a significant contributor to total noise except for low signal (and consequently long exposure) situations.
-While the photon flux levels used for the calculations are given in the figure, it is not necessary to know the exact photon flux level for your application.
+While the photon flux levels used for the calculations are given in the figure, it is not necessary to know "rule of thumb" recommendations related to cooling considerations the exact photon flux level for your application.
 Figure 2 suggests a general metric based on exposure time that can be used to determine whether a cooled camera is required if the exposure time can be estimated, and these results are summarized in Table 2.
 If you find that your dominant source of noise is due to the read noise, then we recommend running the camera at a lower CCD pixel clock rate of 20 MHz, since that will offer a lower read noise.